 Field Peas & Dry Beans

-The field trials on peas take place at Lethbridge, Vegreville (Innotech), and Falher (SARDA).
-Dry bean trials take place in just Lethbridge.
+The field trials on peas took place at Lethbridge, Vegreville (Innotech), and Falher (SARDA).
+Dry bean trials took place in Lethbridge.
 Data collected includes density, height (pre- and post-hail damage), post-hail NDVI measurements, biomass at maturity, yield and quality parameters (test weight and 1000-kernel weight).

 Learning in the field at Farming Smarter, Farming Smarter Magazine, Spring 2017, page 10